vindarel/lisp-journey/content/blog/functional-programming-in-common-lisp.md

 and it seems abandonware (and its documentation is an old pdf paper but now hopefully this wiki is better).

+**edit 2021**: [GTWIWTG](https://github.com/cbeo/gtwiwtg) is a "generators" library similar in scope from Series, with modern idioms, but probably not as efficient.
+BTW, there are now lots of Series example snippets in the [Cookbook/iteration](https://lispcookbook.github.io/cl-cookbook/iteration.html) page.

 CL21 has an operator to compose functions: https://github.com/cl21/cl21/wiki/Language-Difference-between-CL21-and-Common-Lisp#function

 ### Threading macros (pipes)